sambatika1/Markdown-Lab1/assignmentone.md

 # Data Science

 ## What is Data Science?
- **Data Science is a  *multidisciplinary field* that combines statistics,Computer Science, and domain knowledge .**
+ **Data Science** is a  *multidisciplinary field* that combines statistics, Computer Science, and domain knowledge .

 <img src="DS.png" width="400" height="400">